Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Results and Discussion

-We first present and discuss the learned causal model of the stacking task simulations.
-The structure learning was performed based on the Grow-Shrink algorithm~\cite{gs}.
-10-fold cross validation reports an average loss of 0.10269 and a standard deviation of 0.00031.
-Figure \ref{fig:bnGraph} displays the resulting DAG, which shows the relations between the variables $\mathrm{X} = \{\texttt{xOff}, \texttt{yOff}, \texttt{dropOff}, \texttt{colorDown}, \texttt{colorUp}, \texttt{onTop}\}$.
+We first present and discuss the learned causal model of the cube stacking scenario.
+10-fold cross-validation reports an average loss of 0.10269 and a standard deviation of 0.00031, and Figure \ref{fig:bnGraph}.a displays the resulting DAG.
 The graph indicates, that there are causal relations from \texttt{xOff}, \texttt{yOff} and \texttt{dropOff} to \texttt{onTop}, while the two color variables \texttt{colorDown} and \texttt{colorUp} are independent.
 In other words, it makes a difference from which position the cube is dropped, but the cube color has no impact on the stacking success.